sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 The final step is to deploy the application.
 We already have a running application on the staging and production machine.
 The initial deployment step are described in [deployment](https://github.com/sugaryourcoffee/secondhand/blob/master/doc/deployment.md).
-The steps in this section describe how to upgrade the deployment server.
+The steps in this section describe how to setup an addtional beta server to test our upgraded application.
+If everything works we deploy to the staging sever and finaly to the production server.

-In the following we assume that our development machine is *saltspring* and our staging server is *uranus*.
-To upgrade our staging server we have to conduct following steps:
+In the following we assume that our development machine is *saltspring* and our beta server is *uranus*.
+To setup the beta server we have to conduct following
+steps:

 * ssh to the staging server *uranus*
 * install Ruby 2.0.0
 * create a gemspec rail4013
 * install Rails 4.0.13
-* adjust the Ruby version in the Apache's virtual host
+* copy the staging virtual host to a beta virtual host and adjust the Ruby version
 * return to the development machine *saltspring*
+* create a beta environment
 * deploy the application

+### Install Ruby 2.0.0 and Rails 4.0.13 on the beta server
 First we ssh to the staging server

-    $ ssh uranus
+    saltspring$ ssh uranus

 Then we install and activate Ruby 2.0.0

-    $ rvm install 2.0.0 && rvm use 2.0.0
+    uranus$ rvm install 2.0.0 && rvm use 2.0.0

 Then we create a gemset

-    $ rvm gemset create rails4013
+    uranus$ rvm gemset create rails4013

 and switch to the gemset

-    $ rvm ruby-2.0.0-p643@rails4013
+    uranus$ rvm ruby-2.0.0-p643@rails4013

 Then we install Rails 4.0.13

-    $ gem install rails --version 4.0.13 --no-ri --no-rdoc
+    uranus$ gem install rails --version 4.0.13 --no-ri --no-rdoc

+### Create a virtual host for the beta server
-Now we change the Ruby version in the Apache's virtual host
+Now we copy the secondhand.conf to secondhand-beta.conf and change the Ruby version in the Apache's secondhand-beta.conf virtual host

+    uranus$ cp /etc/apache2/sites-available/scondhand.conf \
+    > /etc/apache2/sites-available/secondhand-beta.conf
-    $ vi /etc/apache2/sites-available/secondhand.conf
+    uranus$ vi /etc/apache2/sites-available/secondhand-beta.conf

 We change following part

     PassengerRuby /home/pierre/.rvm/gems/ruby-1.9.3-p551@rail3211/wrappers/ruby

 to

     PassengerRuby /home/pierre/.rvm/gems/ruby-2.0.0-p643@rail4013/wrappers/ruby

 Now run

-   $ sudo a2disite secondhand.conf && sudo a2ensite secondhand.conf
+    uranus$ sudo a2ensite secondhand-beta.conf

 and reload the configuration and restart Apache 2

-   $ service apache2 reload && sudo apachectl restart
+    uranus$ service apache2 reload && sudo apachectl restart

+### Add a beta environment
-Back on the development machine go to `~/Work/Secondhand` and run
+Back on the development machine go to `~/Work/Secondhand` and create a beta environment by copying the staging environment

+    saltspring$ cd ~/Work/Secondhand
+    saltspring$ cp confg/environments/staging.rb config/environments/beta.rb

+and change following line so it reads

+    config.action_mailer
+          .default_url_options = { host: "syc.dyndns.org:8082/beta" }

+In `config/deploy.rb` add `beta` to the stages

+    set :stages, %w(production, staging, beta)

+Copy `config/deploy/staging.rb` to `config/deploy/beta.rb`

+    saltspring$ cp config/deploy/staging.rb config/deploy/beta.rb

+In `config/deploy/beta.rb` set the `domain` and the `rails_env`

+    set :domain, 'secondhand.uranus/beta'
+    set :rails_env, :beta

+We add a beta group to database.yml

+    beta:
+      adapter: mysql2
+      encoding: utf8
+      reconnect: false
+      database: secondhand_staging
+      pool: 5
+      timeout: 5000
+      username: user
+      password: password
+      host: localhost

+### Deploy to the beta server
+Finally run

-   $ cap staging deploy
+    saltspring$ cap staging deploy

 Check up you application at [secondhand:8082](http://syc.dyndns.org:8082).